The BEST KEPT Weight Loss Secrets

 IF {calories consumed +/-20% - calories not absorbed} < estimated calories burned through {RMR + TEF + TEPA (EAT + NEAT)} THEN calorie deficit THEN weight loss (or not)

-• Quality - It doesn't consider the quality of the calories you eat and its impact on health - the reality is that not all calories were created equal.
+Quality - It doesn't consider the quality of the calories you eat and their impact on health - the reality is that not all calories were created equal.
 While energetically speaking 100 calories of jelly beans is the same as 100 calories of strawberries, the nutritional quality of strawberries (dietary fiber, vitamins and minerals) far out weighs that of jelly beans (pure sugar).
 There will also be more volume in the 100 calories of strawberries which means they will be more satiating.

 Why Calorie Deficit Diets Only Work Short Term